Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Dilkusha Palace, or more locally Dilkusha Kothi, is a monument perched in the offbeats of Lucknow.
 Although Lucknow Charbagh railway station lies just a few kilometers away, this place is amazingly one of the peaceful places of Lucknow.

 Gore Ouseley built this building as a hunting lodge for Nawab Saadat Ali Khan.
-But Nawab gradually started it using as a summer place.
+However, Nawab gradually started using it as a summer residence.

 DILKUSHA KOTHI - Lucknow Best Places To Visit